 Apple cider vinegar has many uses and potential benefits in the field of homeopathy.
 These benefits range from helping to reduce cholesterol to aiding digestion to actually assisting in the metabolism of fats in the process of weight loss.

 As with most natural remedies, there isn’t a great deal of research and definitive data to support the various claims made about their efficacy; however, some products do stand out as having withstood the test of time, and apple cider vinegar is one such product.

-Part of why we see such little research into natural remedies is the high cost involved of conducting such research.
+Part of why we see such little research into natural remedies is the high cost involved in conducting such research.
 These costs are considerably higher here in the USA, therefore oftentimes the research we do see originates overseas.
 For example, in 2006 a study was conducted in Japan into the effects of using apple cider vinegar on laboratory animals and it was determined that the substance used in relatively small quantities could effectively reduce the level of bad cholesterol in the blood.
 A similar study conducted on people realized the same results.

 Acetic acid, the core component of ACV may help to increase metabolism whilst serving to improve digestion.
 Clearly, when considering weight loss and weight regulation, these functions are of value.
 “The effect is probably very subtle” according to Debbie Davis, RD.
 “It may have some benefits in terms of weight loss and weight management…” But these subtle effects add up when we introduce other products into the mix and provide compounded benefits.